mit-ll-responsible-ai/hydra-zen/docs/source/explanation/hydrated_dataclass.rst

 .. code:: python

+   # @hydrated_dataclass will catch the misspelled parameter name
-   # This code will raise a TypeError
+   # and will raise a TypeError

    @hydrated_dataclass(target=Adam)
    class BuildsAdam:
        momtum: float = 0.9  # typo in name momentum